-Ricotta Stuffed Shells with an easy homemade marinara sauce and garlicky ricotta filling in just 30 minutes.
+Ricotta Stuffed Shells with an easy homemade marinara sauce and garlicky three cheese ricotta, mozzarella and parmesan filling in 30 minutes.

 Why stuffed shells?
 They’re a total breeze to make and freeze into individual servings, or to take for lunch or to serve to kids.
-Little ones eat 1 shell usually while the rest of us do 2-3 shells each and we just serve it up with an easy Italian salad made with Olive Garden Italian Salad Dressing (Copycat).
+Little ones eat 1 shell usually while the adults do 2-3 shells each and you can just serve it up with an easy Italian salad made with Olive Garden Italian Salad Dressing (Copycat).

 The stuffed shells can be made 1-2 days ahead of baking in the refrigerator, but do not cover it with the pasta sauce until just before baking as the noodles will soak up excess moisture and the texture of the pasta will be different.

 Yes, you can freeze the stuffed shells at the step before baking.
 When you’re ready to bake them, you can place the frozen pieces onto a baking pan, cover with the tomato sauce and bake for 5-10 more minutes than directed in the instructions.